What platforms do you support?

 Non-renewing purchases are also supported.

 View and analyze subscription metrics.
-Add Integrations with analytics and marketing tools: Amplitude, Mixpanel, AppsFlyer, Branch, Adjust etc.
+Add Integrations a large set of analytics and marketing tools: Amplitude, Mixpanel, AppsFlyer, Branch, Adjust, etc.

 Increase app revenue up to 5% by sending automated discounts for lapsed customers.